 With an increase in demand for skilled workers and expected growth in employment opportunities, there’s never been a better time to find employment in this rewarding industry.

-This course will provide you with the personal and professional skills required to be able to design, plan and manage within the horticultural industry and is highly suited if you are looking to set up business in the horticulture industry.
+This course is academically focused and is suitable if you have the motivation and experience to further extend your skills such as project development, resource management and garden design.
+Through this course you will gain the personal and professional skills required to be able to design, plan and manage within the horticultural industry and is highly suited if you are looking to set up a business in the horticulture industry.

-The course incorporates an SVQ in Landscaping (SCQF Level 6), formerly SVQ Level 3.
+The course incorporates an SVQ in Landscaping (SCQF Level 6).

 - You will gain practical industry skills